oracle-livelabs/apex/workflows/5-add-activities-connections.md

         Hello &PATIENT_NAME. ,
         Your appointment for &REQUEST_DATE. with Dr. &DNAME. is confirmed, The consultation charge is Rs &FEE. .
         An invoice has been raised for this appointment.
 Kindly make the required payment and confirm the same at the earliest.
-        Please note that no payment will be required if this is a followup consultation.
+        Please note that no payment will be required if this is a follow-up consultation.

         Regards,
         Management Team